lightninglabs/lightning-dev-site/_pages/contribute.md

 #### 4.2.
 Testing

-One of the major design goals of all of lnd's packages and the daemon itself is to aim for a high degree of test coverage.
+One of the major design goals of all of `lnd`'s packages and the daemon itself is to aim for a high degree of test coverage.
 This is financial software so bugs and regressions in the core logic can cost people real money.
 For this reason every effort must be taken to ensure the code is as accurate and bug-free as